TheMightyAmondee/WeatherTotems/README.md

 A few notes:
 - The wind and snow totem will not work on Ginger Island.
-- If a wind totem is used in summer or winter, the forcast will say it will snow.
+- If a wind totem is used in summer or winter, the forecast will say it will snow.
 The weather will actually be windy so you can ignore this.
-- The mod may conflict with mods that edit the last four indexes of the Maps/springobjects asset.
+- The mod may conflict with mods that edit the last four spots of the Maps/springobjects asset, this is where the mod injects the totem sprites.

 ### The totems: